Koto Ishihara (© Chris Hardy)

 Joined in 2010.
 Promoted to soloist in 2014.

 Born in Nagoya, Japan, Koto Ishihara trained at Yukie Ballet School, Shiho Kanazawa Ballet, The Harid Conservatory, and San Francisco Ballet School.
-She joined the Company in 2010.
+She joined the Company in 2010 and was promoted to soloist in 2014.

 Her repertory also includes Tomasson’s Romeo & Juliet, Swan Lake, The Fifth Season, “Haffner” Symphony, and Trio; Balanchine’s Divertimento No. 15, The Four Temperaments, Scotch Symphony, Symphony in C, and Theme and Variations; Forsythe’s Artifact Suite; Liang’s Symphonic Dances; MacMillan’s Concerto (corps de ballet in pas de deux excerpt); McGregor’s Borderlands and Chroma; Page’s Guide to Strange Places; Possokhov’s Francesca da Rimini and Classical Symphony; Ratmansky’s Shostakovich Trilogy (Symphony #9); Robbins’ Glass Pieces; Scarlett’s Hummingbird; and Wheeldon’s Ghosts and Within the Golden Hour.

 She received a silver medal at Tanzolymp International Dance Festival and first place at the Youth America Grand Prix San Francisco Regionals, both in 2010.